 Father Moraud spent most of his priesthood at Patuanak.
 He was looked upon with awe and respect by the natives because, as a young man, he went alone by canoe from Patuanak to Pine River.
 It was his first visit there and either his ignorance of the country or his extreme good fortune, Father Moraud succeeded in running the Drum Rapids on the Churchill River.
 At certain times of the year not even the most skilled natives would attempt to run Drum Rapids.
 They always portaged around them.
 By my time in the area, the good father was quite an old man with a long flowing beard but he still went into the bush every day with his axe and bucksaw to cut firewood for the winter.
 It was said that he bathed every morning of the year at the bottom of the Patuanak Rapids where the water never froze.
 A hardy man indeed!

 In northern Saskatchewan Nurse Josephine (Josie) Walz was fast becoming a legendary figure.
 The daughter of a Saskatchewan farmer, she was a trained public nurse and had dedicated herself to working among the native people of the area.
-She was not employed by the government but was sponsored by the Association of Commercial Travelers in the continuing fight against tuberculosis.
-Year in and year out, she traveled the north testing for this disease.
+She was not employed by the government but was sponsored by the Association of Commercial Travellers in the continuing fight against tuberculosis.
+Year in and year out, she travelled the north testing for this disease.
 Always on the trail, she made her way by plane, boat, truck or dogteam and, when necessary, on snowshoes.
 She was welcomed wherever she went and especially by the Hudson's Bay Company post managers who were bachelors.
 She darned and mended for them, cooked special meals and before she left, she always baked up a batch of goodies: cakes, pies and cookies.
 Always quiet and unassuming, Josie Walz was the first to deny that there was anything spectacular about her work.
 She was 'just doing a job', she claimed.
 But she holds a place in many northerners hearts.